Western use of the swastika in the early 20th century: Russia

+Russian Red Army South-East front: emblem of the Kalmyk units, founded in 3 Nov.
+1919.

 The left-facing swastika was a favorite sign of the last Russian Empress Alexandra Feodorovna.
 She placed it where she could for happiness, including drawing it in pencil on the walls and windows in the Ipatiev House – where the royal family was executed.
 There, she also drew a swastika on the wallpaper above the bed where the heir apparently slept.

 The Russian Provisional Government of 1917 printed a number of new bank notes with right-facing, diagonally rotated swastikas in their centres The banknote design was initially intended for the Mongolian national bank but was re-purposed for Russian ruble after the February revolution.
 During the Russian Civil War, the Red Army's Kalmyk units wore distinct armbands featuring the swastika with "РСФСР" (Roman:"RSFSR") inscriptions on them.

 In 1922, People's Commissar of Education Anatoly Lunacharsky issued a warning prohibiting further use of the swastika in the Soviet Union because of its association with fascism:

 Due to a misunderstanding, an ornament called a swastika is constantly used on many decorations and posters.
 Since the swastika is a cockade of the deeply counter-revolutionary German organization Orgesch, and has recently acquired the character of a symbolic sign of the entire fascist reactionary movement, artists are warned in not to use this ornament under any circumstances as it induces a deeply negative impression, especially in foreigners.